lenonk/chronology/README.md

 As it's both bad and ugly, I'll reiterate that I'm system calling the ZFS CLI.

 # Building and Installation
 You'll need to install Lazarus with the qt5 bindings.
-On Arch: 'pacman -Ss lazarus-qt5'<br>
+On Arch: 'pacman -Sy lazarus-qt5'<br>
 Clone the repository<br>
 cd chronology (or whatever you checked out out as)<br>
 ./build.sh<br>